mfkhan267/my_jenkins_app/jenkins_on_azure/configure-on-linux-vm.md

 ## 6. Build the sample Freestyle Hello-World job

-When the home page for your project displays, select **Build Now** to compile the code and package the sample app.
+When the home page for your project displays, select **Build Now** to execute your Jenkins job.

 ![image](https://github.com/mfkhan267/my_jenkins_app/assets/77663612/e58f8baf-c717-4361-aceb-9123dc83ffdc)

-A graphic below the **Build History** heading indicates that the job is being built.
+A graphic below the **Build History** heading indicates that the job is being executed or completed.
+Go to the job build and console output to see the results.

 ![image](https://github.com/mfkhan267/my_jenkins_app/assets/77663612/c44c7590-24c3-4028-b7db-deca786e78cb)

-Your Jenkins server is now ready to build your own projects in Azure!
+Congratulations!
+You just have successfully executed your first Jenkins Job.
+Your Jenkins server is now ready to build your projects in Azure!

 ## Troubleshooting